-- 2. No fee shall be charged for the inspection of Bar records.
-No fee shall be charged for locating Bar records or documents and making them available for copying unless the request entails a substantial use of staff time to locate and gather the documents.
-In no event may the Bar charge a per page cost greater than an actual per page cost established by the Bar. - 3.
-The Bar shall not distinguish among persons requesting records and such persons shall not be required to provide information as to the purpose for the request except to establish whether inspection and copying would violate a statute, court order, or rule which exempts or prohibits disclosure of specific information or records to certain persons.
+- 3. The Bar shall not distinguish among persons requesting records and such persons shall not be required to provide information as to the purpose for the request except to establish whether inspection and copying would violate a statute, court order, or rule which exempts or prohibits disclosure of specific information or records to certain persons.
 Bar facilities shall be made available to any person for the copying of Bar records except when and to the extent that this would unreasonably disrupt the operations of the Bar.
-The Bar shall honor requests received by mail for identifiable Bar records unless exempted by provisions of these bylaws or other rules. - 4.
-Bar records shall be available for inspection and copying during the customary office hours of the Bar. - 5.
-The following are exempt from public inspection and copying: - Personal information in files maintained for employees, appointees, or elected officials of the Bar to the extent that disclosure would violate their right to privacy. - Specific information, records, or documents relating to lawyer or Limited Practice Officer discipline that is not expressly classified as public information or confidential information by court rule. - c.
+The Bar shall honor requests received by mail for identifiable Bar records unless exempted by provisions of these bylaws or other rules. - Bar records shall be available for inspection and copying during the customary office hours of the Bar. - 5.
+The following are exempt from public inspection and copying: - a.
+Personal information in files maintained for employees, appointees, or elected officials of the Bar to the extent that disclosure would violate their right to privacy. - Specific information, records, or documents relating to lawyer or Limited Practice Officer discipline that is not expressly classified as public information or confidential information by court rule. - c.
 Information revealing the identity of persons who have assisted a Bar investigation or filed grievances or complaints with the Bar, if disclosure would endanger any person's life, physical safety, or property. - d.
 Test questions, scoring keys, and other examination data used by the Bar to administer a license, employment, or academic examination. - e.
 The contents of real estate appraisals made by the Bar relative to the acquisition or sale of property, until the project or prospective sale is abandoned or until such time as all of the property has been acquired or the property to which the sale appraisal relates is sold, but in no event shall disclosure be denied for more than three years after the appraisal. - f.
-Valuable formulae, designs, drawings, and research data obtained by the Bar within five years of the request for disclosure when disclosure would produce private gain and loss to the Bar.
+Valuable formulae, designs, drawings, and research data obtained by the Bar within five years of the request for disclosure when disclosure would produce private gain and loss to the Bar. - g.
+Preliminary or intra-Bar memoranda, notes, and e-mails, and other documents in which recommendations or opinions are expressed or policies formulated or recommended, except that a specific record shall not be exempt when referenced during an open meeting or cited by the Bar in connection with any of its actions. - Manuals, policies, and procedures, developed by Bar staff, that are directly related to the performance of investigatory, disciplinary, or regulatory functions, except as may be specifically made public by court rule; - i.
+Applications for employment with the Bar, including the names of applicants, resumes, and other related materials submitted with respect to an applicant.